-The State University of New York at Fredonia is a selective, residential comprehensive university in western New York state, with approximately 5,000 full-time undergraduates and 400 graduate students.
+The State University of New York at Fredonia is a selective, residential comprehensive university in western New York state, with approximately 5,000 full-time undergraduate and 400 graduate students.
 Most students live on or near campus, and the arts and cultural programs on campus are at the center of a vibrant campus life.
-SUNY Fredonia, known for quality academic programs and a student-centered approach to education, is ranked seventh nationally for its four-year graduation rates.
-Established in 1826 with an emphasis on preparing teachers, SUNY Fredonia now awards baccalaureate and master's degrees in the liberal arts, sciences, creative and performing arts, social sciences, education, a range of interdisciplinary programs, and selected professional fields.
-Strong undergraduate teaching, including an emphasis on engaging undergraduate students in research and creative activity, is a commitment of SUNY Fredonia.
+Fredonia, known for quality academic programs and a student-centered approach to education, is ranked seventh nationally for its four-year graduation rates.
+Established in 1826 with an emphasis on preparing teachers, Fredonia now awards baccalaureate and master's degrees in the liberal arts, sciences, creative and performing arts, social sciences, education, a range of interdisciplinary programs, and selected professional fields.
+Strong undergraduate teaching, including an emphasis on engaging undergraduate students in research and creative activity, is a commitment of Fredonia.
 The campus is in a charming, culturally rich village on Lake Erie between Buffalo, NY and Erie, PA.
-A recent survey by Business First rated Fredonia the #1 place to live in western New York.

 About the Fredonia Area: